On finite dimensional regular gradings: Description of the structure of finite dimensional regular gradings with complete support

 Recall that if $R=\oplus_{g\in G}R_{g}$ is a $G$-graded algebra and $V$ is a $G$-graded vector space, then $V$ is a left graded $R$-module if there exists a linear action of $R$ on $V$ satisfying $R_{g}V_{h}\subseteq V_{gh}$, for every $g$, $h\in G$.
 We define the $G$-graded Jacobson radical of $R$, denoted by $J^{\mathrm{gr}}(R)$, as the intersection of all annihilators of its graded irreducible left $R$-modules.
 It can be shown that $J^{gr}(R)$ is a $G$-graded ideal of $R$.
 Now, since $K$ is an algebraically closed field of characteristic $0$ and $|G| < \infty$, it follows that $J(R)$ is a homogeneous ideal of $R$, i.e, $J^{\mathrm{gr}}(R)=J(R)$ \cite[Theorem 4.4]{SusanMontgomery}.
 Additionally, by \cite[Corollary 4.2]{SusanMontgomery}, we have

 \begin{Remark} Here we recall that it is not easy to prove that $J(R)$ is a homogeneous ideal.
-This has been established in some particular albeit important cases, see for example \cite{diniz2024gradings}. \end{Remark}
+This has been established in some particular albeit important cases, see for example \cite{diniz2024gradings}.
+It is not known, as of now, whether $J(R)$ is homogeneous for an arbitrary grading on $R$. \end{Remark}

 We recall an important result about $G$-graded simple algebras due to Bahturin, Zaicev and Sehgal.